-Land Use Compatibility Guideline Niagara guidelines apply.
+Land Use C ompatibility Guideline Niagara Region Review Comments guidelines apply.
 See Appendix K for information and guidance related to some specific types of major facilities and other land uses.
 Guidance on landfills is located in Appendix E. With respect to federally-regulated facilities, such as airports, rail facilities, marine facilities, and oil and gas pipelines, this Guideline does not apply to locating these major facilities.
 Similarly, this Guideline does not apply to development on federal crown lands that are not subject to the Planning Act.
 However, planning authorities are required to apply this Guideline in relation to sensitive land uses proposed near these facilities that are subject to the Planning Act.
-1.5.3 Applicability under the Planning Act and sensitive land uses when an approval under the Planning Act is needed in relation to: a new or expanding sensitive land use is proposed near an existing or planned major facility; or a new or expanding major facility is proposed near an existing or planned sensitive land use.
+1.5.3 Applicability under the Planning Act 1.0.0 The Guideline is to be applied to achieve and maintain land use compatibility between major facilities and sensitive land uses when an approval under the Planning Act is needed in relation to: • a new or expanding sensitive land use is proposed near an existing or planned major facility; or • a new or expanding major facility is proposed near an existing or planned sensitive land use.
 "Planned" major facilities or sensitive land uses means that the land use is already designated in the local official plan (OP) and zoned in the local zoning by-law.
-Of note, this section now specifies including Site Plan control.
-Planning Act approvals this Guideline would apply to include: OP and OP amendments (OPAs); Secondary plans; Community planning permit systems; Zoning by-laws and zoning by-law amendments; Plans of subdivision or condominium; Consents; Minor variances; and Site plan control and other planning approvals.
+Planning Act approvals this Guideline would apply to include: • OP and OP amendments (OPAs); • Secondary plans; • Community planning permit systems; • Zoning by-laws and zoning by-law amendments; • Plans of subdivision or condominium; • Consents; • Minor variances; and • Site plan control and other planning approvals.
 The Guideline also applies in situations where the use of the land is not changing, but the nature and/or intensity of the land use is, and an application under the Planning Act is required.
 For example, a six-storey residential building being replaced by a twenty-storey residential building within the same parcel can trigger this Guideline, if an approval under the Planning Act is required.
-It also applies in situations where there is a new use proposed for an existing building and an application under the Planning Act is required.
+It also applies in situations where there is a new use proposed for an existing building and an application under the Planning Act is Of note, this section now specifies that the Guideline applies to Planning Act approvals including Site Plan control.